Looking for Music for Your Classroom? I Will Introduce You to 60 School Appropriate Songs

 3. Violent Content

 Violent content is also not recommended in songs.
 The goal is to uplift your students, decrease their stress levels, and make them happy.
-If they are hearing songs about killing, fighting, or shooting, they most likely will become angry or sad.
+If they hear songs about killing, fighting, or shooting, they most likely will become angry or sad.
 This could also cause a lot of questions or encourage violence in your classroom.

 4. Drug and Alcohol References